Books are a great way to exercise our brains.

 Videos are great.
 But they don’t give you the best comprehension.

-The creators don’t cut a lot of key ideas to make their videos short.
+The creators have to cut a lot of critical ideas to make their videos short.

 Anyway, it depends on your preference.